 Cuyamaca College is accredited by the Accrediting Commission for Community and Junior Colleges of the Western Association of Schools and Colleges, 10 Commercial Blvd., Suite 204, Novato, CA 94949, (415) 506-0234, an institutional accrediting body recognized by the Council for Higher Education Accreditation and the U.S. Department of Education.
 Additional information about accreditation, including the filing of complaints against member institutions, can be found at: www.accjc.org.
-The College is approved for the education of veterans under the various United States public laws and the California veteran enactments, and is approved by the Bureau of Immigration and Naturalization for foreign student attendance under education visas.
-Cuyamaca College has been evaluated by the National Automotive Technicians Education Foundation in the areas of instruction, course of study, facilities and equipment, and meets the standards of quality for the training of automobile technicians at the level of Master Automobile Service Technology.
+The College is approved for the education of veterans under the various United States public laws and the California veteran enactments, and is approved by the Bureau of Immigration and Naturalization for foreign student attendance under education study, accilities and equipment, and meets the standards of quality for the training of automobile technicians at the level of Master Automobile Service Technology.
 The Cuyamaca Paralegal Studies program was approved by the American Bar Association in 2002.